kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 To avoid this issue, it should be avoided to manage `VolumePopulator` CR for `VolumeSnapshotLink` in each CSI driver's repository.
 It should be managed in another single repository and the same CR should be used per cluster basis.

+#### ReferenceGrant API change

+Currently, `ReferenceGrant` exists in `gateway.networking.k8s.io` API, so users may be confused by using networking API for storage purpose.
+To avoid it, `ReferenceGrant` is planned to be moved to more generic place.
+As a result, `ReferenceGrant` API will be changed in the future, so `VolumeSnapshotLink` API will also need to be changed.

+Changes in `VolumeSnapshotLink` API related to `ReferenceGrant` API changes will be a beta blocker.

 ## Design Details

 <!--